googleworkspace/apps-script-oauth2/README.md

 in your project.
 To add it to your script, do the following in the Apps Script code editor:

-1. Click on the menu item "Resources > Libraries..."
+1. Click on the plus (+) menu item in the left-hand toolbar, underneath the list of files.
-2. In the "Find a Library" text box, enter the script ID `1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF` and click the "Select" button.
+2. In the "Script ID" text box, enter the script ID `1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF` and click the "Look up" button.
 3. Choose a version in the dropdown box (usually best to pick the latest version).
-4. Click the "Save" button.
+4. Click the "Add" button.

 Alternatively, you can copy and paste the files in the [`/dist`](dist) directory directly into your script project.